denoptim-project/AutoCompChem/README.md

 5) If the above command terminates successfully, you are done.
 AutoCompChem is ready to be used.

 ## Usage
-Say you have installed AutoCompChem inside a folder that we'll refer to as the `$ACC_HOME` folder.
-This is how to launch any functionality of the tool by executing the Main class if the `$version` you have installed:
+To launch any functionality of the tool you execute the following command, where `<your_path_to_ACC>` and `<version>` have to be replaced with the appropriate strings that depend on your file system and on the version of AutoCompChem that you have installed:

 ```
-java -jar $ACC_HOME/target/autocompchem-${version}-jar-with-dependencies.jar
+java -jar <your_path_to_ACC>/target/autocompchem-<version>-jar-with-dependencies.jar
 ```
 Executing the above command will print the usage instructions.
 In particular, use the '-h' option to get help.